ADULT FOSTER CARE FACILITY LICENSING ACT (EXCERPT)

 (2) Application for a license shall be made on forms provided and in the manner prescribed by the department.
 The application shall be accompanied by the fee prescribed in section 13a.

 (3) Before issuing or renewing a license, the department shall investigate the activities and standards of care of the applicant and shall make an on-site evaluation of the facility.
 On-site inspections conducted in response to the application may be conducted without prior notice to the applicant.
+On-site inspections conducted for renewing a license may be conducted within 12 months before the expiration date of the current license without impact on the license renewal date or the license fee.
 Subject to subsections (9), (10), and (11), the department shall issue or renew a license if satisfied as to all of the following:

 (a) The financial stability of the facility.